-• Editing the LCD PIN number

-- a) Select Home page > > Users. - b) In users page, Click on "EDIT PIN" button below the "Touch screen pin number".
+- Editing the LCD PIN number - a) Select Home page > $\clubsuit$ > Users. - b) In users page, Click on "EDIT PIN" button below the "Touch screen pin number". - c) Enter a new pin, type the same for confirmation, and then click OK.
+The pin should be four characters.